 Reptizoo Glass Terrarium with Hinge Door

 If you’re searching for products in online stores, you won’t have much luck.
-This tank from REPTIZOO is 36x18x24, and is the largest available on the site An adult blood python would fit inside, but there wouldn’t be room for anything else.
+This tank from REPTIZOO (on Amazon) is 36x18x24, and is the largest available on the site An adult blood python would fit inside, but there wouldn’t be room for anything else.

 This enclosure is made of glass, which is a good material for a blood python cage.
 It holds onto heat and moisture well, but still has some ventilation on the left and right sides.
 It has hinged doors that open outwards which allows easy access.